Black caracara: Behavior

-The black caracara are most often seen in pairs or family groups of 3-4, but can be spotted alone.
-They have been observed flying in straight patterns with continuous flapping, walking along rivers, and perching in tall trees.
-Other common sightings have famously associated them with tapir and capybara, as they have been observed picking ectoparasites from the fur.
-This interaction can be considered mutualistic as tapirs notably solicit nearby black caracara using a call, then lay still to facilitate tick removal.

-They are also known to scavenge around human settlements and exhibit the ability to fish along rivers.
+The black caracara is most often seen in pairs or family groups, consisting of 3-5 birds, but may also be spotted alone.
+They have been observed flying in straight patterns with active wing-flapping, gliding, walking along rivers, and perching in tall trees.
+Other common sightings have famously associated them with tapir and capybara, as they have been observed cleaning ectoparasites and insects from the animals' fur.
+This interaction can be considered mutualistic, as tapirs will often solicit black caracaras, by emitting a call; the tapirs then lay still on the ground to attract the caracaras for insect and tick removal.
+Black caracara also scavenge around human settlements, consume carrion, and exhibit the ability to catch fish along rivers and in lakes.

+Food and feeding
-DietD. ater are known to eat almost anything from vegetation to carrion to live prey; therefore, are best described as an opportunistic feeder.
-More specifically, their diet consists of nestlings and fledglings of other bird species, smaller birds such as flycatchers and pigeons, small mammals, carrion, frogs, reptiles, invertebrates, small fish, palm nuts and other fruit.

-With this diverse list that makes up their diet, they have developed various foraging and hunting strategies.
-These include directly attacking the nests of other birds, searching the canopy foliage with their beaks for insects, and exhibiting comfort around humans when scavenging in camps.
+The black caracara is known to eat almost anything, from vegetation to carrion to live prey; therefore, they are best described as an opportunistic omnivorous predator.
+More specifically, their diet may consist of nestlings and fledglings of numerous other bird species, mature smaller birds (such as flycatchers, parrots, pigeons), small mammals, frogs, lizards, snakes, numerous invertebrates, small fish, palm nuts and numerous varieties of fruits.
+With this diverse diet, they have developed many unique foraging and hunting strategies, including directly attacking the nests of other birds, searching the canopy foliage with their beaks for insects, and showing no fear around humans, when scavenging near towns or garbage sites.

-Fishing

 The diverse list of feeding strategies includes foraging small fish within their riverine habitats.
-D. ater make use of exposed rocks and emergent vegetation in and along rivers, walking slowly on these surfaces while peering into the water for small fish such as species of Characidae.
-Once the prey is spotted, they are caught using either the bill or talons then carried away from the river for consumption.
+The black caracara makes use of exposed rocks and emergent vegetation in and along rivers, walking slowly on these surfaces while peering into the water for small fish such as species of Characidae.
+Once the prey is spotted, it is caught using either the bill or talons then carried away from the river for consumption.
 Black caracara mostly fish in areas of fast moving rivers where migratory fish are forced to bottleneck and become trapped among plants or within shallow pools, reflecting their opportunistic nature.